Closed

 Eligible geographic areas

-- Organizations delivering services in more than one Canadian province or territory (except certain exemptions).
+- More than one province or territory

-- Indigenous governments may scale up within a single province or territory.
+- Indigenous governments may scale up within a single province or territory

 Additional information